exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Please note that this tutorial is _not_ tested on the Windows Subsystem for Linux (WSL).

-We recommend using a Ubuntu VM when working with Windows.
+We recommend using an Ubuntu VM when working with Windows.
 E.g. powered by [Virtualbox](https://www.virtualbox.org/).

 ## Installing the Software